Hebraization of surnames: In the Yishuv

-Among the Yishuv (the first to return to Eretz Yisrael—the Land of Israel), there was a strong feeling of sh'lilat ha-golah (Hebrew: שלילת הגולה "negation of the diaspora/Exile"), which often included the exchange of Diaspora surnames for purely Hebrew ones.
-Part of the Zionist movement was not only aliyah, it was also wanting to create an image of an empowered Israeli Jew that would be different from the stereotypical perception of oppressed Yiddish-speaking, shtetl-living, weak Diaspora Jews, and these things were a significant part of the people of the First and Second Aliyot.
+Among the Yishuv (the first to return to the land of Israel), there was a strong feeling of sh'lilat ha-golah (Hebrew: שלילת הגולה "negation of the diaspora/Exile"), which often included the exchange of Diaspora surnames for purely Hebrew ones.
+In addition to aliyah, the Zionist movement also wanted to create an image of an empowered Israeli Jew that would be different from the stereotypical perception of oppressed Yiddish-speaking, shtetl-living Diaspora Jews, and these things were a significant part of the people of the First and Second Aliyot.
 Some of the immigrants of the First Aliyah (1882–1903) Hebraized their surnames, and the practice became widespread during the Second Aliyah (1904–1914).